farukyo/ituDBSystems_BLG317E_GitHappens/README.md

 # Web Design
 - Home Page:
 - Movies Page:
+   >  Shows all movies fetched from the database and provides navigation to individual movie detail pages.
 - Series Page:
     - Serie Page - connected to episodes
 - Episodes Page: